 Integral Color Application Tips

-2. Make a test pour utilizing the concrete and technique that will be used on the job site to determine the exact color you will get.
+- Make a test pour utilizing the concrete and technique that will be used on the job site.
+Doing so, you will be able to determine the exact color you will get.
 Proportion differences between raw materials will modify your color shade.

 Color Hardener Application Tips

-5. Apply your first and second application of hardener as soon as possible so you have adequate moisture available in the concrete to activate the color hardener.
+- Apply your first and second application of hardener as soon as possible.
+This ensurse you have adequate moisture available in the concrete to activate the color hardener.